Cheltenham Spa Express

 The GWR Cheltenham Flyer book was written to encourage 'boys of all ages' to take an interest in the railway.

-The Cheltenham Spa Express is a British named passenger train service from Paddington station, in London, to Cheltenham Spa, in Gloucestershire, via Reading, Kemble, Stroud, Stonehouse and Gloucester.
+The Cheltenham Spa Express is a British named passenger train service from Paddington station, in London, to Cheltenham Spa, in Gloucestershire, via Reading, Kemble, Swindon, Stroud, Stonehouse and Gloucester.
 During the 1930s, when operated by the Great Western Railway, the service was more popularly known as the Cheltenham Flyer.

 Background

 Prior to the First World War, the Great Western Railway ran a high-speed service between Cheltenham and London, covering the 91 mi from Kemble Junction to Paddington in 103 minutes.
 After the war, an additional stop was made at Swindon and the time for the 77+1/4 mi to Paddington was scheduled at 85 minutes.